 I’ve been slightly obsessed with North African flavours of ras el hanout, which first appeared on my blog six years ago in the form of Roasted Vegetables and Couscous Bowl with Moroccan-spiced Chicken.

-I had no idea how to use it, so I invented a recipe, which turned out to be delicious.
-Since then I’ve been doing a lot of research and even attended a cooking class that taught me how to use it properly, which resulted in Middle Eastern Salad Bowl.
+I had no idea how to use it, so I invented that recipe which turned out surprisingly well.
+Since then I’ve been doing a lot of research and even attended a cooking class that taught me how to use it properly.
+This resulted in Middle Eastern Salad Bowl.

-This recipe for Chicken Tagine is although Moroccan doesn’t use ras el hanout spice but it calls for a variety of everyday spices like cinnamon, paprika and turmeric most modern cooks will have in their pantries.
+This recipe for Chicken Tagine takes it a step further and is inspired by traditional Moroccan tagine.
+However it doesn’t use ras el hanout spice.
+Instead it calls for a variety of everyday spices like cinnamon, paprika and turmeric most modern cooks will have in their pantries.

 This dish was created by generations of home cooks and not restaurant chefs, so it’s easy to prepare.
 What makes it even more special is the addition of preserved lemons.
 They give this dish an unforgettable fragrance and a unique delicious taste.

 If you are worried about being able to find preserved lemons, don’t be!
-They usually come in jars and are most likely stocked in the ethnic aisle of your supermarket or you can always try Amazon.
+They usually come in jars and are most likely stocked in the ethnic aisle of your supermarket.
+Or you can always try Amazon or other online retailers.

-Traditionally Moroccan Chicken Tagine is made with chicken parts but I know how much you friends love chicken breasts, so I adjusted the cooking times for them.
+Traditionally Moroccan Chicken Tagine is made with chicken parts but I know how much you love chicken breasts.
+I adjusted the cooking times for chicken breasts.

-I also added some butternut squash, I had previously frozen and needed to use up.
+I also added some butternut squash that was on hand.
 You can successfully use regular or sweet potatoes instead, which would make this into a great one-pot dinner!

-This recipe is delicious with plain couscous or rice although I went a bit more fancy and did a combination of basmati rice and wild rice, then fried it with some onion and 1 tablespoon of ras el hanout and chopped parsley.
+This recipe is delicious with plain couscous or rice although I went a bit fancier with a combination of basmati rice and wild rice.
+I then fried it with some onion and 1 tablespoon of ras el hanout and chopped parsley.

 This Fattoush salad made of crunchy cucumbers, ripe tomatoes a toasted pita bread will also be a delicious addition.